If you have never tried tinned lentils in Bolognese sauce you have got to try it out!

 Salt and pepper to taste

-To make this lentil Bolognese sauce start by finely dicing the garlic and onion then place in the frying pan with the bay leaves, coconut oil, salt, and pepper.
+To make this lentil Bolognese with canned lentils sauce start by finely dicing the garlic and onion then place in the frying pan with the bay leaves, coconut oil, salt, and pepper.

 Let the onion and garlic saute for 1-2 minutes before adding in the remainder of the chopped vegetables (zucchini, red pepper, mushrooms) and grated carrot.